jvroo/OmegaChess/README.md

 # OmegaChess
-A self learning chess engine
+A bitboard chess engine with static evaluation tables.